cs50/cs50.readthedocs.io/faq/cs50x.md

 ## If I started CS50x before 2020, can I resume?

-Yes, any scores you received on past years' problem sets will be imported into CS50x 2020 by the second week of January.
-However, moving forward, you must submit CS50x 2020's problem sets.
+Yes, any progress you made on past years' problem sets has been carried forward to your CS50x 2020 gradebook.
+Note that individual problem scores from past years are not shown, but if the corresponding problem *set*  was completed, you'll see it marked with a green circle and included in your progress bar at the top.
+Moving forward, though, you must submit CS50x 2020's problem sets.
 See the chart on the [courses's home page](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) for instructions on how to transition to the 2020 course.

 ## I won't be able to finish the course before 31 December 2020.
 What will happen?